AI helps online learning, MOOC and learning management technology companies provide A+ support

 This offloads mundane work from human agents teams, who can now focus on complex queries or specific audiences.
 LMS providers, for instance, might want to always have human-led support for administrators, while questions from students and parents are more likely predictable and therefore, can be automatically resolved.

 By carving out frequently asked questions from their queue, human agents can provide better support to these VIP audiences while resolution time is decreased across the board.
-This results in happier customers and more-productive agents.
+In this way, automated customer service results in happier customers and more-productive agents.

 2) Proactive Support